vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 is no difference between Siva due to union of a Vaiśya male

-and Viṣnu 118; enjoins (in with a Kṣatriya feinale 862.
+and Viṣṇu 118; enjoins (in with a Kṣatriya feinale 862.

 Bhiṣma 5.
 12 ) that incompre